126.96.36.199 Graph Template Basics

 With the customized graph window active:

 - Select File: Save Template As from the Origin menu.
+Or, right-click on the title bar of current graph window to select Save Template As context menu.
 This opens the template_saveas dialog box.

 For documentation of template_saveas controls, see Saving a customized window as a template.

-Cloneable templates are intended for "smart plotting" of data that always display some common structure.
-Cloneable templates do not require you to pre-select data before choosing the template (in fact, data selections are ignored when plotting to a cloneable template).
-If the data structure of the active workbook or matrix book matches the data structure stored with the cloneable template, you can select the template in the Template Library and click the Plot button.
-If you know which cloneable template you want, bypass the Template Library by simply selecting your template from the Plot: User Templates list).
+Cloneable templates do not require you to pre-select data before selecting a template (data selections are, in fact, ignored when plotting to a cloneable template).
+If the data structure of the active workbook or matrix book matches the data structure stored with the cloneable template, the Dolly icon at the left-bottom corner of the cloneable template cell will turn blue, indicating that this cloneable template can be used to plot the datasets in the active worksheet/matrix.
+Then, you can select this template in the Template Library and click the Plot button (or you can bypass the Template Library by selecting your cloneable template from the Plot: My Templates list).

 To Save a Graph as Cloneable Template